Edyth Walker

 Edyth Walker (March 27, 1867 – February 19, 1950) was an American opera singer who had an active international career from the 1890s through the 1910s.
 She began her career performing roles from the mezzo-soprano repertory, but later successfully added several soprano parts to her repertoire as well.
-While she did perform in Italian and French language operas, she had a clear affinity for works in the German language.
+She performed in Italian and French language operas, but had a clear affinity for works in the German language.
 She particularly excelled in the operas of Richard Wagner.
 After retiring from the stage, she was active as a voice teacher in both France and the United States.
-Her voice is preserved on several gramophone recordings, made mainly for His Master's Voice, between 1902-08.
+Her voice is preserved on several gramophone recordings, made mainly for His Master's Voice, between 1902 and 1908.

 Early life and career

 Born in Hopewell, New York, Walker had her initial musical training at her church in her native town where she sang in the choir and began performing solos at the age of 14.
 Her family moved to Rome, New York, where she graduated from Rome Free Academy in 1884 and continued to be active as a soloist at her church.
 After teaching for several years, she entered and won a singing competition which provided her with a scholarship enabling her to study singing in Europe.
 She arrived in Dresden, Germany, in 1891 where she became a pupil of Aglaia Orgeni.
 She later studied singing with Marianne Brandt in Vienna.

 Walker made her professional debut as a concert singer at the Gewandhaus in Leipzig in 1892.
 She made her professional opera debut on 11 November 1894 at the Berlin State Opera as Fidès in Giacomo Meyerbeer's Le prophète.
 The following year she became a member of the Vienna State Opera where she was a leading mezzo-soprano with the company for eight seasons.
 She notably sang the role of Magdalena in the Vienna premiere of Wilhelm Kienzl's Der Evangelimann in 1896.
 She was also much admired in Vienna for her interpretation of the role of Amneris in Giuseppe Verdi's Aida.

 While under contract in Vienna, Walker made guest appearances with other European theatres.
 She made her first appearance in the UK at the Royal Opera House in London, singing the role of Amneris on 16 May 1900.
 She sang several more roles at Covent Garden in 1900–1901, all of them from the Wagnerian repertoire, including Erda in Siegfried, Fricka in both Die Walküre and Das Rheingold, Ortrud in Lohengrin, and Waltraute in Götterdämmerung.
 In 1901 she portrayed the role of Elvira in Wolfgang Amadeus Mozart's Don Giovanni at the Salzburg Festival.